 Skadden attorneys counsel clients regarding governance in the context of duties of directors in change-in-control transactions; executive succession; financial reporting irregularities; internal investigations, including those by special committees of boards of directors; and auditor independence.
 We closely monitor and advise clients on evolving best practices and on corporate governance proposals put forth by Congress, the SEC, the stock exchanges and independent policy groups.
 We evaluate compensation plans, including analyzing the potential responses of proxy advisory firms and their impact on say-on-pay votes, avoiding adverse tax consequences, and ensuring compliance with securities regulations.
 Our group also advises on regulatory matters relating to mergers and acquisitions and counsels on negative recommendations from the leading proxy advisory firms on key matters being considered at the annual meeting of shareholders.

-For 16 consecutive years, we have been named the top corporate law firm in the United States by Corporate Board Member in the magazine’s annual survey of “America’s Best Corporate Law Firms,” which asked directors of publicly traded companies to select the firms they would “most likely retain to handle a variety of corporate legal matters.”
+For 17 consecutive years, Skadden has been named the top corporate law firm in the United States in Corporate Board Member magazine’s annual survey of “America’s Best Corporate Law Firms” (May 2017), which asked directors of publicly traded companies to select “a firm they would most likely turn to for corporate legal matters of national scope.”